A Menagerie of Wormholes and Cosmologies in the Gravitational Path Integral

-The exchange of dominance between the disconnected and wineglass saddles occurs at $h_{\rm UV}\simeq7.06\times 10^6$.
-We are not able to numerically access the point at which the disconnected geometry becomes dominant relative to the $n=2$ oscillatory wormhole.
+The exchange of dominance between the disconnected and wineglass saddles occurs at values of $h_{\rm UV}$ that are beyond our numerical reach.

-Interestingly, we also observe a phase transition between the oscillatory solution and the wineglass solution at $h_{\rm UV}\simeq6.89\times10^6$.
+Interestingly, we also observe a phase transition between the oscillatory solution and the wineglass solution at $h_{\rm UV}\simeq 8.19\times10^{10}$.
 This effect is highly nontrivial and stems from the fact that, for a fixed value of $h_{\rm UV}$, the electromagnetic field at the center of the wormhole $H_{0,n}$ decreases as the number of bubbles increases (see fig.~\ref{fig:huv_wine}), while at the same time the gravitational action becomes even more negative.
 As a consequence, at large $h_{\rm UV}$ the energy contained in the three bubbles of the $n=2$ oscillatory wormhole is smaller than the energy contained in the single bubble of the wineglass solution.